 Remember that ordinary holiday insurance booked through your travel agent may not cover your child’s diabetes as it may be considered a pre-existing condition.
 Check with the travel agent about the extra premium required ensuring coverage of your child’s condition.

 Contact ERM on 01 8454361 for information on a comprehensive travel insurance scheme through Diabetes Ireland.
 If you have private Irish health cover, speak to your provider about their travel insurance.
 Carry the contact details of your travel insurance medical division with your passport.

 If you are an EU citizen and need medical assistance while in another EU country, you need to bring a European Health Insurance Card.
 For more details, see https://www2.hse.ie/services/ehic/ehic.htm

 Travelling by Air

 Most insulin pump manufacturers recommend that you do not expose your pump to x-ray equipment.
 Request a “walk through” or hand wand inspection.
 It is important to have some kind of identification on your person showing that you have diabetes.
-More often than not it will not be required as the airport security have become well accustomed to recognising insulin and medical equipment on the monitors over recent years.
+More often than not it will not be required as the airport security has become well accustomed to recognising insulin and medical equipment on the monitors over recent years.
 However, if you experience difficulties boarding a plane, have the matter referred to the airport police.
-Regulations state that vital medical equipment can be held as hand luggage within the passengers view on all flights.
+Regulations state that vital medical equipment can be held as hand luggage within the passenger’s view on all flights.

 Please note: If your trip involves crossing time zones, talk to your diabetes team about the necessity to adjust your child’s insulin or change the time on their insulin pump.